-In this article, we’ll look into how to use ChatGPT for guerrilla usability testing and revolutionize your UX research.
+Let's explore how to use ChatGPT for guerrilla usability testing to level up your research workflow.

 What is guerrilla usability testing?